 Each year by February 28th, drinking water systems must prepare an annual report on their drinking water systems.
-This report is a requirement of the Drinking Water Systems regulation.

 Port Colborne Distribution System drinking water reports for the past five years are available by clicking on the links below, or hard copies of the latest report can be picked up at the Engineering and Operations Centre, 1 Killaly Street West.